• Skip to main content

 I get it.
 You just want to feel better.

 Experiences of anxiety and depression are incredibly common in our modern world.
 I would be surprised if you haven’t suffered from these problems.
-We will look at your symptoms — maybe it’s sleeplessness, or oversleeping; maybe you can’t get motivated to do anything because of how crappy you feel; maybe you are really sensitive and you feel like you overreact; maybe your relationships are suffering.
+We will look at your symptoms — maybe it’s sleeplessness, or oversleeping; maybe you can’t get motivated to do anything because of how crappy you feel; maybe you are really sensitive and you feel like you overreact, or people tell you that you do; maybe your relationships are suffering.

 Here’s some ideas of what our work will look like:

-- Building an ability to tolerate frustration (this can be really difficult for those who have experienced severe traumas)
+• Building an ability to tolerate frustration – which can be really difficult for those who have experienced severe traumas

 What is my philosophy?